ColinKennedy/nvim2/README_6.md

 - Assembly viewer - https://github.com/neovim/neovim/issues/19708
-    - Implement a “VisualChanged” event
+    - Implement a "VisualChanged" event

-- Figure out how to do real persistent undo
 - Change snippets to not exit whenever I go into Normal mode

 - <Space>G doesn't work if the current file isn't in a reasonable hunk (the fallback logic isn't working)